avfs/avfs/readme.md

 `Symlink`|equivalent to `os.Symlink`
 `TempDir`|equivalent to `os.TempDir`
 `ToSlash`|equivalent to `filepath.ToSlash`
-`ToSysStat`|takes a value from fs.FileInfo.Sys() and returns a value that implements interface avfs.SysStater.
-`Truncate`|equivalent to `os.Truncate`
+`ToSysStat`|takes a value from fs.FileInfo.Sys() and returns a value that implements interface avfs.SysStater `Truncate`|equivalent to `os.Truncate`
-`WalkDir`|equivalent to `filepath.WalkDir`
-`WriteFile`|equivalent to `os.WriteFile`
+`User`| sets and returns the current user `WalkDir`|equivalent to `filepath.WalkDir` `WriteFile`|equivalent to `os.WriteFile`